 An example of a trait that can’t be derived is Display, which handles formatting for end users.
 You should always consider the appropriate way to display a type to an end user.
 What parts of the type should an end user be allowed to see?
 What parts would they find relevant?
 What format of the data would be most relevant to them?
 The Rust compiler doesn’t have this insight, so it can’t provide appropriate default behavior for you.

-The list of derivable traits provided in this appendix is not comprehensive: libraries can implement derive for their own traits, making the list of traits you can use derive with truly open ended.
-Implementing derive involves using a procedural macro, which is covered in “Macros” on page XX.
+The list of derivable traits provided in this appendix is not comprehensive: Libraries can implement derive for their own traits, making the list of traits you can use derive with truly open ended.
+Implementing derive involves using a procedural macro, which is covered in “Custom derive Macros” on page XX.

 Debug for Programmer Output